 Even if you consider yourself athletic and sporty I recommend that you attend a couple of private 1:1 sessions with me before joining a group class.
-These will give you a better sense of what yoga is about, what some of the most common postures are and how to practice safely.
-However in my classes I offer modifications and options.
+These will give you a better sense of what yoga is about, what some of the most common postures are and how to practice safely and how to practice for your bodies needs.

 What style of Yoga should I do?

 There are many styles of Yoga, it's worth trying out a few but some may not be suitable for you and your body if you have limitations, illness or injury.

 Chair yoga is a gentle form of yoga that can be done while sitting.
 Some poses can also be done standing using a chair for support.
 Chair yoga can improve your flexibility, concentration and strength, while boosting your mood, and reducing stress and joint strain.
 Chair Yoga is accessible to everybody of any age.

 Hatha Yoga derives its name from the Sanskrit words for sun and moon, and it’s designed to balance opposing forces.
 The balance in hatha yoga might come from strength and flexibility, physical and mental energy, or breath and the body.
 Hatha is a blanket term for many different ‘styles’.
 All Yoga is Hatha Yoga, but over the years different styles and brands have been created.
 To be considered hatha, classes must include a mix of asana (poses), pranayama (breathing exercises), and meditation.

 Hatha is for: Anyone looking for a balanced practice, or those in search of a gentler type of yoga.
 This is great for beginners to build a solid foundation and strength and awareness of breath and connection to the body.